NeoGeographyToolkit/StereoPipeline/docs/tools/point2las.rst

     Specify the output file prefix.

 --remove-outliers-params <pct factor (default: 75.0 3.0)>
     Outlier removal based on percentage.
 Points with triangulation error larger than pct-th percentile times factor will be removed as outliers.

+--use-tukey-outlier-removal
+    Remove outliers above Q3 + 1.5*(Q3 - Q1).
+Takes precedence over
+    the above approach.

 --max-valid-triangulation-error <float (default: 0)>
     Outlier removal based on threshold.
 Points with triangulation error larger than this, if positive (measured in meters) will be removed from the cloud.
-    This option takes precedence over --remove-outliers-params.
+    Takes precedence over the above options.

 --num-samples-for-outlier-estimation <integer (default: 1000000)>
     Approximate number of samples to pick from the input cloud to find the